iotaledger/hornet/docs/getting_started/using_docker_compose.md

 See more details on how to configure Hornet under the [post installation](../post_installation/post_installation.md) chapter.

-## Build your own image using Docker Compose
+## Build Your Own Image Using Docker Compose

 Note: Follow this step only if you want to run Hornet via Docker Compose.